 Mangroves at the Dick Hill Creek and Bellefield Landing Pond Nature Reserve.

 Directly adjacent to the north of the port is the Dick Hill Creek and Bellefield Landing Pond Nature Reserve (NR15).
 Consisting largely of tidal channels and transitional marine mangrove flats, this 975 acre (395 hectare) protected area is a prime habitat for large wading birds, the endangered West Indian whistling duck,

 lemon sharks, and turtles.

 Loyalist plantation days, the Bellefield Landing and nearby Kew area on North Caicos was the most important region for agriculture in the country.
 Within a few miles of the port were the cotton plantations of

 Wade’s Green, Lewhy Moore, Teren Hill, Street Wall, St. James, and Mount Pleasant.
-Wade’s Green is the only site still visited, the others have long since been overtaken by the dense vegetation.
+Wade’s Green is the only site still visited as a tourist attraction, the others have long since been overtaken by the dense vegetation.

 Channel and Dredging

-In 2007, a 2 miles (3.2 kilometres) channel was dredged from the cut between
+In 2007, a 2 miles (3.2 kilometers) channel was dredged from the cut between

 Dellis Cay and Parrot Cay to Bellfield Landing to facilitate larger vessels.
 Portions of this channel had concrete sidings, much have which has since fallen into disrepair.
 There are currently plans to re-dredge the channel.